alexpeterhall/quotes/quotes.md

 "The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum -- even encourage the more critical and dissident views.
 That gives people the sense that there's free thinking going on, while all the time the presuppositions of the system are being reinforced by the limits put on the range of the debate." - Noam Chomsky, linguistics professor and political activist (b.
 7 Dec 1928)
 "The tax which will be paid for the purpose of education is not more than the thousandth part of what will be paid to kings, priests, and nobles who will rise up among us if we leave the people in ignorance." - Thomas Jefferson, third US president, architect, and author (13 Apr 1743-1826)
 "Compassion is not weakness and concern for the unfortunate is not socialism." - Hubert Humphrey, US Vice President (27 May 1911-1978)
+"The crucial disadvantage of aggression, competitiveness, and skepticism as national characteristics is that these qualities cannot be turned off at five o'clock." - Margaret Halsey, novelist (13 Feb 1910-1997)
+"The souls of emperors and cobblers are cast in the same mold.
+The same reason that makes us wrangle with a neighbor creates a war between princes." -Michel de Montaigne, essayist (28 Feb 1533-1592)
+"The fetters imposed on liberty at home have ever been forged out of the weapons provided for defence against real, pretended, or imaginary dangers from abroad." - James Madison, 4th US president (16 Mar 1751-1836)

 ## Modesty / Humbleness